 If you do not see your results in the Candidate Portal, email us on email@example.com and provide your:

 We release all results as 'Pass' or 'Unsuccessful' only.
 We do not release the mark we calculated for your exam.

-If you were unsuccessful in one or both of the exam papers, we'll send you a breakdown of your results.
+If you were unsuccessful in one or both of the exam papers, you will see a breakdown of your results in your candidate portal.